danielljeon/docs/notes/machine_learning.md

 Regularization adds a penalty for model complexity to prevent overfitting.
 It keeps the model simple, stable, and better at generalizing to new data.
 With regularization, a model The model accepts small errors, ensuring a smoother and more robust decision boundary.

+#### 3.1.3 Bias

+Bias is the error due to overly simplistic assumptions about the data.

+- A high-bias model underfits, it is too simple it misses on capturing complex relationships.
+- A low-bias model overfits, it is too complex it captures noise and exact training data.

 ### 3.2 Linear Regression: Continuous Outcome Prediction